MiloBuwalda/uva-prog-c/info/10 Syllabus.md

 *Edition: February 2013*

-CS50 is an introduction to the intellectual enterprises of computer science and the art of programming.
+Introduction to the intellectual enterprises of computer science and the art of programming.
 This course teaches students how to think algorithmically and solve problems efficiently.
-Topics include abstraction, algorithms, encapsulation, data structures, databases, memory management, security, software development, virtualization, and websites.
+Topics include abstraction, algorithms, data structures, encapsulation, resource management, security, software engineering, and web development.
 Languages include C, PHP, and JavaScript plus SQL, CSS, and HTML.
-Problem sets inspired by real-world domains of biology, cryptography, finance and forensics.
+Problem sets inspired by real-world domains of biology, cryptography, finance, forensics, and gaming.
 Designed for concentrators and non-concentrators alike, with or without prior programming experience.

 ## Staff